toastynerd/UW_cpp_qtr3_assign_3/README.md

 Testing
 --------------
-Doing initial BDD with RSpec and SWIG in the /spec folder and using CppUnitLite to satisfy Unit Testing for the assignment.
+  *  Tried using RSpec and SWIG to do bdd but did not work
+  *  Experimented with cppspec but was taking too much time
+  *  Back to unit testing with CppUnitLite